-Flying Boat Over Air Signpost At Karachi British India, 1940 Photo
+Flying Boat Over Air Signpost At Karachi British India, 1937 Photo

 Did you know – Imperial Airways never achieved the levels of technological innovation of its competitors.
 It was merged with the British Overseas Airways Corporation (BOAC) in 1939.
-BOAC, in turn, merged with the British European Airways in 1974 to form British Airways.
+BOAC, in turn, merged with British European Airways in 1974 to form British Airways.

 Past posts – Rural Life In India Watercolour Painting By N. Mukherjee., University Garden Bombay, 1905 Postcard., Taj Mahal Palace Hotel Bombay, Rare 1905 Advertisement., Cotton Bales At Bori Bunder Station, Old Print 1862.